 Continue to follow this same format, working in small sections until your urn is completely covered.

-We worked on the body of the urn first, then finished the top because the top required multiple pieces.
+We worked on the body of the urn first.
+Then we finished the top because the top required multiple pieces.

 Fill the moss covered urn with your favorite flowers and you’re good to go!